TateTaylorOH/The-Northern-Sea/QUESTS.md

 Captain Flame-Beard will offer a special series of quests where you travel with him to retake several sea forts that had fallen to the Thalmor Privateers.
 The assaults will happen in two phases, the first phase involves disabling the enemy catapults in order to make landing at the fort safe.
 The second phase involves laying anchor at the fort and taking it by foot.
 After capturing the fort Flame-Beard will give you the choice to either claim it for the EEC or his fleet.
 Each faction will result in a slightly different reward.
 There are only three Sea Forts in the Sea of Ghosts (not counting the one seized during *Give No Quarter*) so this quest is not endlessly repeatable.

-## Lost Treasure of the Pirate Queen
+## Lost Treasure of Captain Torradan

 The Player goes on an island-hopping treasure hunt to find the lost treasure of Fortunata ap Dugal.

-## Hunt for the Hundrungr

-Help a small girl get over her fear of the ferocious monster, the Hundrungr.

 ## The Lost Colony